RemiTajudeen/Healthcare-Analysis-Using-PowerBI/README.md

-# US-National-Healthcare-Organization
+# Health Care Analysis Using PowerBI
-This repository contains the Power BI dashboard and documentation for the US National Healthcare Organization project.
+This repository contains the Power BI dashboard and the US National Healthcare Organization project documentation.
 The dashboard provides comprehensive insights into patient demographics, medical conditions, insurance coverage, and treatment cost.

 ---